Disrespectful, misguided, ungrateful? Irony of Bale flag criticism lost on Madridistas | Goal.com

 Disrespectful, misguided, ungrateful?
 Irony of Bale flag criticism lost on Madridistas

-Gareth Bale’s relationship with Real Madrid has been dysfunctional for a long time but a break-up is now inevitable because of a jibe from the Welshman that is now set to go down in footballing folklore.
+Gareth Bale’s relationship with Real Madrid has been dysfunctional for a long time, but a break-up is now inevitable because of a jibe from the Welshman that is set to go down in footballing folklore.

 After helping his country secure a place at Euro 2020 with a 2-0 win over Hungary on Tuesday night, the winger laughed as he and his team-mates held aloft a flag adorned with the words ‘Wales.
 Golf.
 Madrid.
 In that order'.

-Madridistas, though, haven't seen the funny side.
+Madridistas, though, have not seen the funny side.
 For the club, the fans, the media from the capital city, the message on the flag was disrespectful, a 'joke' that contained far more than a grain of truth.

 As far as they are concerned, this was Bale mocking the club that pays him €17.5 million (£14.75m/$19m) a year.